federico-ntr/mongo-json-setter/README.md

 ```
 mongo-setup ./path/to/your/json
 ```
+Pass `--help` or `-h` instead of the json to see the help or `--example` for a demo on your local instance based on the config file below.

 Inside your config file you have to specify host and port of your MongoDB instance, along with the database name and the collections' array.
 Refer to the following example: